 Who Is Responsible For SaaS security?

-Understanding the shared responsibility for a SaaS environment’s security is critical to its security process, as SaaS users must be equally aware of vulnerabilities and their risks.
-By understanding what SaaS providers are doing to protect your information, you can make informed decisions on how best to leverage SaaS applications for business processes while ensuring that proper controls are in place.
+Understanding the shared responsibility for a SaaS environment’s security is critical to its process.
+It’s essential for SaaS users to be aware of vulnerabilities and their risks.
+This awareness is where concepts like cyber asset attack surface management come into play.
+This helps teams understand what SaaS providers are doing to protect your information, and integrate strategies like data description, multi-factor authentication, etc., enabling you to make more informed decisions.

 There’s a good reason why people say “the cloud” when they really mean SaaS: it feels safer because data isn’t sitting directly on your physical server or local hard drive anymore.
+Especially if they’re using private cloud, things get even more secure.
 Even if all precautions have been taken by both SaaS providers and SaaS users, SaaS security vulnerabilities are still an overarching risk.

 In some sense, no software application is ever 100% safe from cyber threats because hackers always find ways around existing technology – this includes cloud-based apps like those hosted by SaaS providers.
 In general, however, most SaaS data breaches can be attributed to weak authentication controls (i.e., poor username/password management), SaaS security vulnerabilities, and SaaS data breaches.